-You shouldn't print more than you need, and your printing must be for academic purposes.
+You should only print what you need, and your printing must be for academic purposes.
 Make sure that you read the Printing and Photocopying Policy and Guidance for Students available at uwl.ac.uk/policies, for tips for how to reduce your printing, and the rules regarding reasonable academic use.